-NOTE: Visit the Adobe Software Compatibility page on Grants.gov to download the appropriate version of the software at: Grants.gov: Adobe Software Compatibility
+NOTE: Visit the Adobe Software Compatibility page on Grants.gov to download the appropriate version of the software.

 - b.
 Mandatory Fields in Forms: In the forms, you will note fields marked with an asterisk and a different background color.
 You must complete these mandatory fields to successfully submit your application. - c.
 Complete SF-424 Fields First: The forms are designed to fill in common required fields across other forms, such as the applicant name, address, and UEI number.
 To trigger this feature, an applicant must complete the SF-424 information first.
 Once it is completed, the information will transfer to the other forms.